Guest Blog by Sandy Rees, Get Fully Funded

 If you allocate by staff, it can work a little differently.
 In the case of the Warehouse Program, 4 staff worked directly in that program, so I allocated 100% of their wages to the program, and 100% of their payroll taxes and benefits to the program.
 I also allocated a portion of our Finance Manager’s time to the program since he helped with inventory, reports, and accounting for the program.
 A portion of our Executive Director’s salary was also included in this program budget for the time she spent managing the program and program staff.

 You can use the square footage basis for some line items, staff for others, and something else for still other line items.
 I recommend you make notes somewhere about how you came up with the numbers so you can explain it if you’re ever asked.

 If your nonprofit or program is new, just project what you think you’ll need for your new program and what each item will cost.
 You can still use the square footage basis or the staff basis to predict what your total program cost will be, depending on what makes sense for your situation.

 The bottom line

-Once you have a complete program budget that includes direct and indirect costs, it lessens the amount of true overhead you have to raise money to cover.
+Once you have a complete program budget that includes direct and indirect costs, it makes it easier get your overhead funded.
 You can go after grants and sponsorships for programs, and fill your donor base full of people who are happy to give you money that you can use wherever you need it most (like paying for those bits of true administrative costs).